Petschko/DA-Link-Fixer/readme.md

 The last month the DeviantArt Team goes on more aggressive with the Eclipse-Project.
 In that way they even start to break the old Version without repair stuff.

-Lately the even broke a couple of links, which can now only opened with a little workaround (open in new tab), which is annoying.
+Lately they even broke a couple of links, which can now only opened with a little workaround (open in new tab), which is annoying.
 This script fixes ALL links on the page and removes junk from them, such as:

 - Google-Analytic values
 - Ping-Attribute